triole/fprint/readme.md

 ## Synopsis

-A simple shell tool to print text strings to ascii art.
+Figlet print: a simple shell tool to print text strings with figlet fonts.
 Basically a wrapper of my fork of [go-figure](https://github.com/common-nighthawk/go-figure).

 ### Usage

 ```shell
 fprint hello
 # or
 echo hello | fprint
 ```